Guide: starting or buying a hood cleaning business for sale

 Step 9.
-Socialize: Showcase your work on social media, best places for a hood cleaning business are Facebook, Instagram, and LinkedIn, also create a youtube channel so you can post videos of your before and after work!
+Socialize: Showcase your work on social media, The best places for a hood cleaning business are Facebook, Instagram, LinkedIn, also YouTube channels so you can post videos of your before and after work!

 Step 10.
-Market: Now it times to find customers online, best places to start are Angi, HomeAdvisor, and setting up an account with Google my business.
+Market: Now is the time to find customers online, The best places to start are Angi, HomeAdvisor, and setting up an account with GooMy Businesses.

 How much does it cost to start a hood cleaning business?